caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-01-azure-devops-part-2.md

 # Pushing changes - the easy way

 VSCode has native support for Git built right in.
 All of the actions we completed on the command line are *abstracted away* with a few simple clicks.
-VSCode automatically knows about the repo from the files that were created during the repos initilization.
+VSCode automatically knows about the repo from the files that were created during the repos initialization.

 ---